 Kurikata # 32 features a smoothly polished hole that totally eliminates Sageo fraying and the need for Shitodomé.

 In addition to providing custom made lacquered Saya, we offer SHIRASAYA which are produced using Japanese imported HONOKI wood (traditional).
-Decorative black water buffalo horn Mekugi-ana reinforcements (above & below) or Koiguchi / Fuchi bands are available at additional cost and are not part of a 'standard' Shirasaya.
-Replacement of damaged wood liners of WW-2 metal Saya are also available.
+Decorative black water buffalo horn Mekugi-ana reinforcements (above & below) or Koiguchi / Fuchi / Koiguchi bands are available at additional cost and are not part of a 'standard' Shirasaya.
+The replacement of contaminated wood liners of metal Saya is also available.

 MAILING SWORDS :